athul104/GWInSpect/README.md

 * ```spectrum.py```
     * ```compute_omega_gw```
-Computes $\Omega_{\rm GW}(f)$ for user defined post-inflationary scenario consisting of multiple epochs during pre-hot Big Bang phase with different constant equations of state.
+Computes $\Omega_{\rm GW}(f)$ for a user defined post-inflationary history of the Universe consisting of a sequence of pre-hot Big Bang epochs, each with a constant equation of state.

 * ```constraints.py```
     * ```check_bbn```
-Computes BBN constraint integral piecewise for the user defined post-inflationary scenario.
+Computes BBN constraint integral piecewise for the user defined sequence of post-inflationary epochs.

 * ```cosmo_tools.py```
-Utilities for cosmological conversions:
+Utilities for cosmological parameter conversions:
     * ```temp_of_E```
 Convert temperature to energy scale
     * ```energy_of_T```